 top of page

-The Heart's Marvelous Function
+The Heart's Marvelous Function: Understanding Your Heart

 The heart is often seen as the engine of the body.
 Its primary role is to pump blood and oxygen throughout your body, ensuring that every organ functions efficiently.
 When the heart struggles, serious health issues like heart disease, high blood pressure, or strokes can arise.